Uganda: Buganda crisis (1962–1966)

 The UPC delegates arrived in Gulu in 1964 for their delegates conference.
-Here was the first demonstration as to how Obote was losing control of his party.
 The battle over the Secretary-General of the party was a bitter contest between the new moderate's candidate – Grace Ibingira and the radical John Kakonge.
 Ibingira subsequently became the symbol of the opposition to Obote within the UPC.
-This is an important factor when looking at the subsequent events that led to the crisis between Buganda and the Central government.
 For those outside the UPC (including KY supporters), this was a sign that Obote was vulnerable.
-Keen observers realised the UPC was not a cohesive unit.

 The collapse of the UPC-KY alliance openly revealed the dissatisfaction Obote and others had about Buganda's "special status".
 In 1964, the government responded to demands from some parts of the vast Buganda Kingdom that they were not the Kabaka's subjects.
 Prior to colonial rule, Buganda had been rivalled by the neighbouring Bunyoro kingdom.
 Buganda had conquered parts of Bunyoro and the British colonialists had formalised this in the Buganda Agreements.
 Known as the "lost counties", the people in these areas wished to revert to being part of Bunyoro.
 Obote decided to allow a referendum, which angered the Kabaka and most of the rest of Buganda.
 The residents of the counties voted to return to Bunyoro despite the Kabaka's attempts to influence the vote.
 Having lost the referendum, KY opposed the bill to pass the counties to Bunyoro, thus ending the alliance with the UPC.

 The UPC, which had previously been a national party, began to break along tribal lines when Ibingira challenged Obote in the UPC.
 The "North/South" ethnic divide that had been evident in economic and social spheres now entrenched itself in politics.
 Obote surrounded himself with mainly northern politicians, while Ibingira's supporters who were subsequently arrested and jailed with him, were mainly from the South.
 In time, the two factions acquired ethnic labels – "Bantu" (the mainly Southern Ibingira faction) and "Nilotic" (the mainly Northern Obote faction).
 The perception that the government was at war with the Bantu was further enhanced when Obote arrested and imprisoned the mainly Bantu ministers who backed Ibingira.